 Reiko and I picked some of our favorite Schubert songs from among the many dozens we've been performing over the years and arranged them in an order that roughly suggests the arc of a day.
 The recording begins with some morning songs about fishing and water, followed by a few songs celebrating the outdoors in the midday, and finally a set of nocturnal songs that starts out tragically but gradually gives way to a mood of celestial bliss.

 We tried out several pianos, mostly modern grands, but kept coming back to an unusual instrument:

-Behold the “Palatial” Grand Piano, built by the French firm Pleyel about a century ago, and currently residing at Klavierhaus in Manhattan.
+Behold the “Palatial” Grand Piano, built by the French firm Pleyel about a century ago, and, at the time of this recording, residing at Klavierhaus in Manhattan.
 Its mellow yet luminous sound seemed perfect for Schubert.